openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

 ![](Images/code4z/code4z-img3.png)

 *Figure 2.
-Go To Definition shows the point at which the USER-STREET variable is first defined.*
+Go To Definition shows the point at which the USA-STATE variable is first defined.*

 ### Find All References